 As discussed in Section 3.2.1.3, benthic fauna in the portion of the project comprised of soft, featureless bay bottom would be temporarily impacted following dredging, expected to recover and recolonize fairly quickly, becoming deeper water benthic habitat, as previous projects' studies have shown.
-Considering the ubiquity of the habitat and the temporary impact, the impact by the TSP would not be considered as a significant impact to a significant ecological resource.
+Considering the ubiquity of the habitat and the temporary impact, the impact by either the LPP or the NED Plan would not be considered as a significant impact to a significant ecological resource.